We're Here to Help

 Use the buttons below to navigate through our webpage about COVID-19.
 We want to help you get access to the latest updates, find resources to keep your well-being healthy and provide the means to access services with us.

 Our priority at the Mental Health Center of Denver is the safety of our staff and the people we serve.
-We have rapidly changed the means by which we provide care to the people we serve and to our community, all while safeguarding the well-being of our staff.
+We have changed the means by which we provide care to the people we serve and to our community, all while safeguarding the well-being of our staff.
 This includes:

 - Ensuring we have adequate medication supplies at our pharmacies and delivering medications to the people we serve all over Denver.

-We have also partnered with other providers and the Colorado Department of Public Health & Environment to disseminate information and coordinate a region-wide response as the COVID-19 situation continues to develop.
+We have partnered with other providers and the Colorado Department of Public Health & Environment to disseminate information and coordinate a region-wide response as the COVID-19 situation continues to develop.